OpenChatGit/OpenMind/README.md

 ## IDE Mode (v1 - Beta)

-OpenMind includes a built-in IDE mode for coding directly within the app.
+OpenMind includes a built-in IDE mode designed to feel familiar to VS Code users.
+If you know VS Code, you already know how to use OpenMind IDE.
 Click the **Code** button in the sidebar to switch to IDE mode.

 > ⚠️ **Note:** IDE Mode is currently in v1 (Beta).
 Some features may be incomplete or have bugs.
 We're actively improving it!

+### VS Code-Style Experience

+The IDE is designed to match VS Code's look and feel:

+- 🎨 **Seti UI File Icons** - The same icon theme used by VS Code
+- � **Faamiliar File Explorer** - Same layout and behavior as VS Code
+- ⌨️ **Same Keyboard Shortcuts** - Ctrl+S, Ctrl+W, Ctrl+B work as expected
+- 🎯 **Monaco Editor** - The same editor engine that powers VS Code
+- 🌙 **Dark Theme** - Comfortable for long coding sessions

 ### IDE Features